dlr-eoc/ukis-frontend-libraries/README.md

 The UKIS team welcomes contributions from the community.
 For more detailed information, see our [guide on contributing](CONTRIBUTING.md) and [development](DEVELOPMENT.md) if you're interested in getting involved.

+## What is UKIS?

+The project Environmental and Crisis Information System (the German abbreviation is UKIS, standing for Umwelt- und Kriseninformationssysteme) aims at harmonizing the development of information systems at the German Remote Sensing Data Center (DFD) and setting up a framework of modularized and generalized software components.

+UKIS is intended to ease and standardize the process of setting up specific information systems and thus bridging the gap from EO product generation and information fusion to the delivery of products and information to end users.

+Furthermore the intention is to save and broaden know-how that was and is invested and earned in the development of information systems and components in several ongoing and future DFD projects.